ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-2.md

 As you can see, each row is an object containing the data for each tweet.
 We'll need the for loop in our next lesson so we're going to leave it there for now.
 I more wanted to show you what was returned by our query.

-In the next lesson, we'll be passing these tweets to our “tweets.ejs” template and rendering them to the page.
+In the next lesson, we'll be passing these tweets to our "tweets.ejs" template and rendering them to the page.